Nowodzek/essays/torres/README.md

-.ve-header "Felix Gonzalez Torres' simplisity" cc:963be1d2-0045-4cff-bd20-8edb6b30dd84 Cuban Born American artist [Felix Gonzalez Torres](https://en.wikipedia.org/wiki/F%C3%A9lix_Gonz%C3%A1lez-Torres) is known for his straightforward art that has depth to every piece.
+.ve-header "Felix Gonzalez Torres' simplisity" cc:963be1d2-0045-4cff-bd20-8edb6b30dd84 Cuban Born American artist ==Felix Gonzalez Torres=={Q1288359} is known for his straightforward art that has depth to every piece.
 His art invites viewers into a new space where the viewer can interract and take a part of the instilation home.

 .ve-media https://api.artic.edu/api/v1/artworks/152961/manifest.json width=80%